Sonnet 20

 Midst gentle fragrance and a softer touch?

-What twisted pleasure does such feat attain
+What cruel pleasure does such feat attain

-To see me suffer sweetly and so much?
+To see me suffer sweetly—and so much?

 This tortured triumph by a lover’s hand